-- 1. Graduate from High School. - 2.
-Complete a minimum of 16 core credits. - 3.
-Earn at least a 2.3 GPA in core courses. - Earn an SAT combine score or ACT sum score that matches core-course GPA on the Division I sliding scale for students enrolling on or after August 1, 2016 - 5.
-Complete 10 core courses, including seven in English, math, or natural/physical science, before the start of the student's seventh semester.
-Once a student begins his/her seventh semester, he/she may not repeat or replace any of those 10 courses for GPA improvement. - 6.
-Complete the amateurism questionnaire and request final amateurism certification
+- Graduate from High School.

+- Complete a minimum of 16 core credits.

+- Earn at least a 2.3 GPA in core courses.

+- Earn an SAT combine score or ACT sum score that matches core-course GPA on the Division I sliding scale.

+• Complete 10 core courses, including seven in English, math, or natural/physical science, before the start of the student's seventh semester.
+Once a student begins his/her seventh semester, he/she may not repeat or replace any of those 10 courses for GPA improvement.

+• Complete the amateurism questionnaire and request final amateurism certification.